zmcddn/coding-interview-guide/README.md

 - If you are time sensitive/critical (i.e. you have an interview in the near future or you are actively looking for jobs), do the company based questions

+### How to solve LeetCode problem EFFECTIVELY

+**Rule of thumb: make every question count!**

+What I mean is that you have to really understand the question after you've solved it.

+It doesn't really matter if you solved it by yourself or looked at the answers.

+Here are a list of important things you have to always think about when you are working on problems:

+- What's the best data structure/s to solve this problem
+- What's the time and space complexity (Big O's)
+- What's the tradeoff for the current approach (i.e. more space or more time)

+After solving the question (again whether you solved it yourself or looked at solution/discussion):

+- Is your solution the best way to solve it, if not is there a way to optimize your solution
+- If you can't solve it yourself, what was the reason?
+    - Have you seen the data structure/algorithm before?
+        - If not you should stop working on more problems and study that immediately
+        - If so you should practice more on this type of problems
+    - Is there any tricks when solving the problem?
+        - If not just keep practicing
+        - If so NOTE it!
+    - Did you have no clue when seeing the problem?
+        - Practice more of this type of problems, and summarize the solution for each problem solved

+If you strictly do above things when you are working on the problem and after you solved it, its just a matter of time until you are an expert.

+### How to solve LeetCode problem EFFICIENTLY

+**Rule of thumb: Don't work on a single problem for too long, and don't be afraid to look at the solution!**

+I know many people don't wanna look for a solution if they can't solve the problem, but spending too much time (i.e hours) on a single problem isn't efficient at all!
+After all you only have 24 hours a day.

+So here is what you should do:

+- If you have no clue at all after reading the question, look at solution directly
+    - It may sounds a little cheese but this is the most efficient way cause you'll probably have no clue after 1 hour.
+Once you have solved enough questions this won't happen
+- If you have some clue but not sure how to do it, then spend some time work on it
+    - Normally spend like 15 - 30 mins, and if you still can't solve it, look at the solution
+- If you have an idea on how to solve it, do it!
+    - For this case, spend as much time as you need, even its one hour!
+    - The reason for that is you know how to solve it, but you are not really familiar on the approach so you need more practice.
+By solving it on your own after many try and errors, you should be very familiar with this question and you should be able to solve it very quickly next time

+To summarize, there are really just two points:

+1. Don't be afraid at looking the solution
+2. If you are blocked, see point 1